 Obstacle 3: The urge to interfere

-Often times, the strongest urge that parents have is the need to fix their kids.
+Oftentimes, the strongest urge that parents have is the need to fix their kids.
 If you could just have that talk with the coach, then your child might get to play the position she wants.
 If you could just get that coach fired, then maybe your child would get better playing time from another coach.
-If you could just pay more money for the private coaching that your child doesn’t really want, then they’d be much better players.
+If you could just pay more money for the private coaching for your child, then they’d be much better players.

 The ways for sports parents to interfere are endless.
 And while they all come from a deep desire to help children do well because you love them so, the unfortunate outcome is that your kids grow dependent on you to make things better whenever there’s a problem.

 The bottom line is that you’re not doing your kids any favors by always interfering.
 How are they going to learn to fight their own battles if they never have a chance to practice?

 Obstacle 4: A negative attitude towards the coach

 Negativity is a bitter pill that affects everyone around them, so keep that in mind when you’re talking during games and practices.
 If you are displaying a negative attitude towards your child’s coach, it will impact your child’s own attitude towards the coach.
 It will stir up other parents on the team and it certainly does not help the coach do her job any better.